eldarsilver/DQN_Pytorch_ROS/README.md

 eps_end + (eps_start - eps_end) * math.exp(-1. * step / eps_decay)
 ```

+## TRACKING RESULTS

+Tensorboard has been used as a tool to visualize relevant information related to the training and validation processes.
+To check the values of the Policy Neural Network's parameters and the gradients computed during Backpropagation, histograms will be shown.

+Periodically (`i_episode % log_interval == 0 or step_count >= num_steps`), the Policy Network will be evaluated calling the `test` method in `deepq.py`.
+In that function, an episode will be run using the Policy Network in eval mode and the cumulated rewards for this episode will be shown in Tensorboard and it will be possible to compare them with the cumulated rewards of previous epochs.

+The events files of Tensorboard will be stored in `$HOME/python3_ws/src/turtle2_openai_ros_example/src/logs/<YYYYMMDD-HHmmss>/` and they can be inspected

 ## TEST THE TRAINED MODEL IN THE OPENAI GYM AND GAZEBO ENVIRONMENT

 Once the model has been trained, you can test it in the Maze environment offered by OpenAI Gym and Gazebo executing the following ROS node: